wix/Detox/docs/APIRef.Configuration.md

 ### Server Configuration

-Detox can either initialize a server using a generated configuration, or can be overriden with a manual configuration:
+Detox can either initialize a server using a generated configuration, or can be overridden with a manual configuration:

 ```json
 {